markNZed/TaskFlow/processor/react/README.md

 The Taskflows component holds an array of Tasks so the user can switch between Tasks that have started without losing the state.

 Currently a shared worker sets a unique processorId per browser tab.
 This is not the intended architecture with a unique processor for each browser.
 Ultimately there should be a single master tab that makes the websocket connection and forwards events to a shared worker that forwards events to open tabs.
-The shared worker could also intercept HTTP requests from slave tabs and pass them to the master tab for forwarding to the Task Hub.
+The shared worker could also intercept HTTP requests from slave tabs and pass them to the master tab for forwarding to the Hub.

 ## Coding preferences:
 * ES6 Javascript